Stitchuuuu/electron-webaudio-decode/README.md

     npm install alac

-## Example

-How to run the example :

-    cd example
-    npm install
-    npm start

 ## Other formats

 If you know other Aurora.js plugins, tell me in the issues, or just do a pull ;)